halladj/uni-live-server/README.md

 you need to have node and npm installed on your machine in order to use this live server.

-to install node on linux using snap run
+to install node on linux using snap run the following command
 ```
 $ sudo snap install node
 ```

-to install node on mac run
+to install node on mac run the following command
 ```
 $ brew install node
 ```